maurya050/HederaBettingGame/README.md

     CAROL_PRIVATE_KEY
     CAROL_PUBLIC_KEY

-6. Smart Contract in BettingGame.sol.
+7. Smart Contract in BettingGame.sol.
     - Use the Remix IDE to compile.
     - Use contract **bytecode**  getting after compilation from Remix in the deploy.js

-7. Install the Solidity compiler via npm to run on terminal (Alternative for the 5th step)
+8. Install the Solidity compiler via npm to run on terminal (Alternative for the 5th step)
+    ```bash
-    - npm install -g solc
+      npm install -g solc
-    - sudo snap install solc
+      sudo snap install solc
-    - solcjs --bin contracts/BettingGame.sol
+     solcjs --bin contracts/BettingGame.sol
    * to compile the BettingGame.sol file
     * it will give '(contracts_BettingGame_sol_BettingGame.bin)' file with bytecode in it.
     #### Now, For saving the **bytecode**, redirecting the output to a file for easier access
+    ```bash
-    - solcjs --bin contracts/BettingGame.sol > BettingGameBytecode.txt
+     solcjs --bin contracts/BettingGame.sol > BettingGameBytecode.txt
     * it will give BettingGameBytecode.txt

 * Bytecode string is used in the deployment script to create a file transaction and then a contract on the Hedera network.